toruta39/tenpura/express/README.md

 docker-compose up
 ```

-After every time `package-lock.json` is updated, there's a need to rebuild
+After every time `yarn.lock` is updated, there's a need to rebuild
 the docker image.

 The container will expose the server at port 3000, modify